terraform-cisco-modules/terraform-intersight-policies-adapter-configuration/examples/complete/README.md

 ## Environment Variables

 ### Terraform Cloud/Enterprise - Workspace Variables
-- Add variable apikey with value of [your-api-key]
+- Add variable apikey with the value of [your-api-key]
-- Add variable secretkey with value of [your-secret-file-content]
+- Add variable secretkey with the value of [your-secret-file-content]

 ### Linux and Windows
 ```bash